-To meet today’s standards, accommodate projected future growth, and provide patients and family members with a greater degree of privacy, efficiency and comfort, the American Fork Hospital is implementing a plan to fully update and expand its Emergency and Surgical Services Departments.
+To meet today’s standards, accommodate projected future growth, and provide patients and family members with a greater degree of privacy, efficiency and comfort, the American Fork Hospital opened fully updated and expanded Emergency and Surgical Services Departments in the fall of 2014.

-The cornerstone of the plan features a new, state-of-the art, two-story, 79,000 square foot building, located south of the current Emergency Department.
-This new building will include:
+The expansion features a new, state-of-the art, two-story, 79,000-square-foot building, located south of the old Emergency Department.
+The new building includes:

 A new expanded Emergency Department

-- 33 percent larger than its current space
+- 33 percent larger than its previous space

 - 21 private exam rooms